M4rk3h/uniWork/README.md

 # UniWork

-This is going to be a repo with my university work
-So I can keep a backup always!
+This is going to be a repo with my university work so I can keep a backup.